Are you looking for a probiotic paste for cats?

 Then as a Holistic Veterinary Surgeon, I have written this article for you.

 What are probiotics and how are probiotics beneficial to the health of cats?

 Probiotics are the beneficial bacteria in the gut microbiome such as Enterococcus Faecium, Lactobacillus, and Bifidobacterium.
 Prebiotics are the fibres such as galacto-oligosaccharides (GOS) and Fructo-oligosaccharides (FOS) that provide nourishment to help maintain probiotic levels.

 The beneficial bacteria in the gut are essential for optimal health because they aid digestion, support the immune system, produce 90% of the body’s serotonin, produce Vitamin K and B Vitamins, crowd out harmful bacteria, and produce short-chain fatty acids such as Butyrate and produce enzymes.
-Therefore, JP Holistic Nutrition have formulated our own probiotic for cats that contains probiotics, prebiotics and bentonite clay.
-For more information on our probiotic paste for cats, click HERE.
+Therefore, JP Holistic Nutrition have formulated our own probiotic paste for cats that contains probiotics, prebiotics and bentonite clay.

 Having a poorly functioning gut microbiome may lead to intestinal disease, behavioural problems, allergies, obesity, liver disease, and diabetes mellitus.
 Therefore, many Veterinary Surgeons and Doctors now advise a supplement that contains both probiotics and prebiotics.

 They populate the gastrointestinal tract and help to metabolize food, absorb nutrients, prevent pathogenic colonisation, and help maintain intestinal health.
 It is essential to maintain the correct balance of good and bad bacteria in the gut as depletion of beneficial bacteria can lead to a range of health conditions.